faboweb/simsala/README.md

 ## Release Candidate

 In a colaborative flow you might want to create a PR for any release so your colleagues can approve the release.
 Simsala provides a command to create a release PR.
+You need to provide a GitHub access token either by `--token` or via a `GITHUB_ACCESS_TOKEN` environment variable.

 ```
-simsala release-candidate
+simsala release-candidate --token <github access token>
 ```

 Options: